 Can the FMA confirm if a company is legitimate?

 We do not provide security or confirmations of legitimacy for any business or individual on the FSPR.
 We strongly suggest before investing any money that you:

 How do I check if a business is registered in New Zealand?

 You can check whether or not a company is registered in New Zealand at the Companies Office.
 You can also find basic details about a company such as; names of directors, addresses, registered shareholders and financial statements there.

 The Companies Office is the government agency responsible for administrating the register of companies in New Zealand.
 It administers a number of other business registers such as the Financial Service Providers Register (FSPR).

 What is the FSPR?

-The Financial Services Providers Register (FSPR) is an online register of the people, businesses, and organisations that offer financial services in or from New Zealand.
+The Financial Services Providers Register (FSPR) is an online register of the people, businesses, and organisations that offer financial services to persons in New Zealand.

-By law, any business or person providing financial services in or from New Zealand has to be registered and the company name or individual has to be listed on it.
-Some examples include financial advisers, finance companies, fund managers and foreign currency exchange dealers.
-Businesses or individuals are only able to be registered on the FSPR if they are actually providing financial services from a place of business in New Zealand.
+By law, any business or person providing financial services to persons in New Zealand has to be registered and the company name or individual has to be listed on it if the Financial Service Providers (Registration and Dispute Resolution) Act 2008 applies to their business.
+Some examples include financial advice providers, finance companies, fund managers and foreign currency exchange dealers.
+Businesses or individuals are only able to be registered on the FSPR if they are actually providing financial services to persons in New Zealand.

 If a company is registered on the FSPR does the FMA regulate them?